HUBformat/FPHUB_divider/README.md

 ## Overview

 This module implements a custom **SRT radix-2 floating-point divider** using a simplified, educational format referred to as **HUB**.
-The design supports normalized numbers only, and handles key IEEE 754-style special cases like ±zero, ±infinity, and ±one.
+The design supports normalized numbers only, and handles key IEEE 754-style special cases like ±zero and ±infinity.
 The goal is to offer a modular, understandable architecture for floating-point division in digital systems.

 The core component (`FPHUB_divider`) takes two inputs in HUB format and returns a correctly computed division, managing alignment, normalization, and special cases through a series of coordinated submodules.